Treating double vision

 Surgery on your eye muscles

 If your double vision is caused by a squint, surgery on your eye muscles can correct the position of your eyes.
-Any decision to have surgery is made on the basis that the benefit offered by the surgery (usually to align your eyes) is bigger than any risks of the surgery.
+Any decision to have surgery is made on the basis that the benefit offered by the surgery (usually to align your eyes) is bigger than any risks.

 There are six muscles controlling the position of each eye.
 Each muscle can be weakened, strengthened or moved.
 Depending on your particular squint, surgery can be carried out on the eye muscles to change the position of your eyes and realign them.